Chi-SquareX/Healthcare_NLP_application/README.md

 # Introduction:

-This repository contains the codebase for an  "AI-powered healthcare assistant for personalized medical advice and Prescription Parsing".
+This repository contains the codebase for an  "AI-powered healthcare assistant for personalized medical advice with the functionality of speech input and Prescription Parsing".
 It leverages advanced Natural Language Processing, Optical Character Recognition techniques and state-of-the-art machine learning models to deliver accurate and personalized responses tailored to users' health concerns.

 Cloning the Repository: